QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 Performance Progression: Throughout the trials, there were notable fluctuations in performance.
 The highest validation accuracy across all trials peaked at 91.42% in Trial 4, where the model achieved a layer sparsity of approximately 0.3779 (meaning nearly 62% of the weights were pruned while maintaining performance).
 After extensive fine-tuning, the final quantum-inspired ResNet-18 reached a test accuracy of 87.11%, a significant improvement from the earlier 84.56% (the highest accuracy before the final fine-tuning) and approaching the baseline accuracy of 93.11%.

 Loss Reduction: The loss reduction across trials also followed a clear downward trend.
 In Trial 3, with a layer sparsity of 0.4805 and a rank of 10, the validation loss dropped from 1.9847 in the first epoch to 0.6321 by the tenth epoch, indicating better model convergence.
 One of the standout results of this experiment was the final reduction in inference time by 36.4%, dropping to 0.00007 seconds/image, marking a improvement compared to the baseline ResNet’s 0.00011 seconds/image.
+See table 4.

 Conclusion